 - Bring a cell phone for emergencies

-- Bring important survival gear to make a fire, filter water, provide shelter
+- Bring important survival gear to make a fire, filter water, and provide shelter

 The key to survival in winter conditions is preparation.
 It’s important to always plan ahead, and bring extra supplies like water, food bars, fire starters and flares just in case anything goes wrong while hiking or camping during the winter months.

 You also want to make sure that someone knows where you are going and when they can expect you back- this way, if an emergency happens, then there will be a designated person who will know what needs to happen for rescue services.
 Most all winter accidents are preventable, and with the right knowledge and gear, you should have no problems.